Main Carnivals in Ticino:

 Just 70 kilometres from Milan, Lugano and its surroundings in Switzerland will surprise you with several events and folk festivals.
-The most fun-filled days of the year, i.e. those dedicated to Carnival (Carnevale), kick off in the nearby region of Italian-speaking Switzerland on 12 February, in Bellinzona, with Rabadan.
-Until the following Tuesday, i.e. 17 February, known as Fat Tuesday or Mardi Gras, the capital hosts the festivities with ‘Guggen’ bands (Saturday 14) and a large masked parade (Sunday 15), A carnivalesque tradition that is repeated in Chiasso when the communal authorities hand over the keys of the city to the Prime Minister who, to mark the occasion, transforms it into the Free Republic of Nebiopoli (12-17 February).
-According to the Ambrosian rite, the party continues in Tesserete near Lugano with “risotto and luganighe” a go-go and a large masked parade led by his majesty “Or Penagin” (18-21 February).
+The most fun-filled days of the year, i.e. those dedicated to Carnival (Carnevale), in the nearby region of Italian-speaking Switzerland kick off with Roveredo Carnival on 14 February.
+Until the following Tuesday, known as Fat Tuesday or Mardi Gras, the capital hosts the festivities with ‘Guggen’ bands and a large masked parade.
+A carnivalesque tradition that is repeated in Chiasso when the communal authorities hand over the keys of the city to the Prime Minister who, to mark the occasion, transforms it into the Free Republic of Nebiopoli.
+According to the Ambrosian rite, the party continues in Tesserete near Lugano with “risotto and luganighe” a go-go and a large masked parade led by his majesty .

 Traditionally associated with showmanship, Carnival is all about having fun, indulgence and letting go.
 In a peasant community like the one that existed in Ticino until around the mid-20th century, Carnival represented a time of plentiful eating, due mainly to the fact that this period preceded Lent, a time devoted to abstinence, fasting, penitence, moderation and spiritual discipline, especially at mealtimes.